Highs in the Mid-Sixties: Volume 23

 Highs in the Mid-Sixties, Volume 23 (subtitled Texas, Part 5) is the final compilation album in the Highs in the Mid-Sixties series, featuring recordings that were released in Texas.
 This is one of five volumes in the series that collects songs by Texas bands; the others are Highs in the Mid-Sixties, Volume 11, Highs in the Mid-Sixties, Volume 12, Highs in the Mid-Sixties, Volume 13, and Highs in the Mid-Sixties, Volume 17.

 This album was released in 1986 as an LP by AIP Records (as #AIP-10038).

-Notes on the tracks

-Gaylon Latimer made a total of four singles in 1965 and 1966; three were in the name of Gaylon Ladd, but one was made with Bob Sharp under the name Bob & Gaylon.
-"Repulsive Situation" was not included on any of the four.